citadel-tech/coinswap/docs/makerd.md

 The **Maker** is the party that provides liquidity for a coin swap initiated by a **Taker**.
 In return, the Maker earns a fee for facilitating the swap.

 The Maker component is based on the `makerd/maker-cli` architecture, which is similar to `bitcoind/bitcoin-cli`.
-The `makerd` is a background daemon that handles the heavy tasks in the **Coinswap** protocol, such as interacting with the **DNS** system, maintaining fidelity bonds, and processing Taker requests.
+The `makerd` is a background daemon that handles the heavy tasks in the **Coinswap** protocol, such as maintaining fidelity bonds, and processing Taker requests.

 The `makerd` server should run 24/7 to ensure it can process Taker requests and facilitate coin swaps at any time.